hpc/pavilion2/docs/README.txt

 -----------------------------------------

 Specific test/job related values can be efficiently analyzed if they are saved as trend data.
-Trend data is important result information that is printed as a separate line to STDOUT by the users run script and/or application.
+Trend data is important result information that is printed as a separate line to STDOUT by the run script and/or application.
 Multiple trend data values can be saved for every test run.
 This data is obviously unique to each application and is determined by the application developer.